jessicawyc/inspector/coverage/Readme.md

 regions=($(aws ec2 describe-regions --query 'Regions[*].RegionName' --output text))
 email=11111@qq.com
 ```
+You may remove the regions that you want to launch ec2 from the list $regions
 ```
 for region in $regions; do
 aws cloudformation create-stack --stack-name $stackname --template-body file://inspector2-coverage-alert.yml \